 When I play with my preschoolers, I allow them to place their cards in any direction as long as they are making the match.

-Other Hot Cocoa Activities using this Printable
+Hot Cocoa Activities For Preschoolers

 If you know me, you know I love a printable that can be used in many different ways.
 It saves me time and money in printing, but more importantly, it allows me to differentiate for my students.